Low-key beach town

 Bang Saphan Yai is a small town some 80 kilometres south of the provincial capital Prachuap Khiri Khan and 100 kilometres north of Chumphon.
 It has a decent stretch of beach, a waterfall, red cliffs and a cave temple worth visiting.
-It’s also the jumping off point for visits to Ko Thalu, which has reasonable snorkelling and diving.
+It’s also the jumping off point for visits to Ko Talu, which has ok snorkelling and diving.

-The beach has a steeper drop off than Ban Krut to the north, so it does make for better swimming, but overall, we’d have to say Ban Krut’s beach is nicer than here.
+The beach has a steeper drop off than Ban Krut to the north, so it does make for better swimming, but overall, we’d have to say Ban Krut’s beach is better than here.
 Much of Bang Saphan has an active fishing boat industry and small fishing villages are dotted along the way; because of this there seems to be a bit more flotsam on the beach, especially to the north where the beach really isn’t very ...
 Travelfish members only (Full text is around 400 words.)